Substance Use Certificate

 Please note, acceptance into the program does not guarantee your seat in a class.
 We suggest registering at least one month before classes begin as seating is limited.

 Certificate Program participants are required to complete a final assignment within six weeks of completing their final course.

 Course manuals are supplied when you attend class, and if the purchase of books or other materials is required you will be advised of the details when you register.

 The total cost to complete the Substance Use Certificate is approximately $3,000.
 Courses are paid for individually when you register for them.

 International tuition are calculated at 3 times domestic rates.

-For individual course fees please see course descriptions or class schedule.
+For individual course fees please see the courses tab and click on the course code.

 Submit your online application form and the following:

 - Letter of intent

 - Please pay your $75.00 non-refundable application fee